Convolutional neural network

-A convolutional neural network (CNN) is a particular implementation of a neural network used in machine learning that exclusively processes array data such as images, and is thus frequently used in machine learning applications targeted at medical images.
+A convolutional neural network (CNN) is a particular implementation of a neural network used in deep learning that exclusively processes array data such as images, and is thus frequently used in machine learning applications targeted at medical images 1.

-A convolutional neural network typically consists of the following three components although the architectural implementation varies considerably 5-7:
+A convolutional neural network typically consists of the following three components although the architectural implementation varies considerably:

 The most common input is an image, although considerable work has also been performed on so-called 3D convolutional neural networks that can process either volumetric data (3 spatial dimensions) or video (2 spatial dimensions + 1 temporal dimension).